aibor/virtrun/README.md

 Other architectures work as well.
 You need a kernel for the target architecture.
 Currently supported are "amd64" and "arm64".

+If additional files are required in the guest, specify them using the flag `-addFile`.
+They will be present in the guest's /data directory and required libraries will be resolved for ELF binaries.

 ## How it works

 Virtrun wraps QEMU running an init that runs and communicates its exit code